Elaheh Koulaei

 Dr Koulaei is a professor of political science at Tehran University, and a member of the Islamic Iran Participation Front.
 She was one of the 513 women candidates for election to the Iranian parliament, and was a member of the sixth parliament of the Islamic Republic of Iran.
+As a member of parliament, she often wore a colourful headscarf and a light overcoat, causing controversy due to challenging typical dress norms in government buildings.

 Elaheh Koulaei was head of the Irano-Libya Parliamentarian Friendship Group in Iran in 2003.